MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer

 In this work, we propose a novel multi-\textbf{\emph{MO}}dal multi-\textbf{\emph{VIE}}w video diffusion approach, dubbed \textbf{\emph{MoVieDrive}}, to autonomous driving.
-As illustrated in Fig.~\ref{fig_illustration}, instead of using multiple models to generate different modalities, our approach proposes to employ a unified model for multi-modal multi-view driving scene generation.
-An overview of our approach is depicted in Fig.~\ref{fig_framework}.
-Specifically, we employ diverse conditioning inputs, including text conditions, reference conditions, and layout conditions, to guide controllable scene generation.
-Among them, text conditions guide holistic scene generation, reference conditions are optional and only used for future scene prediction, and layout conditions capture fine-grained scene cues.
+Instead of using multiple models to generate different modalities, our approach proposes to employ a unified model for multi-modal multi-view driving scene generation.
+An illustration of our approach to urban scene video generation in autonomous driving is depicted in Fig.~\ref{fig_illustration}.
+Specifically, we employ diverse conditioning inputs, including text conditions, context reference conditions, and layout conditions, to guide controllable scene generation.
+Among them, text conditions guide holistic scene generation, context reference conditions are optional and only used for future scene prediction, and layout conditions capture fine-grained scene cues.
 Next, we decompose multi-modal multi-view scene generation into modal-shared learning and modal-specific learning, and devise a unified diffusion transformer model with modal-shared layers and modal-specific layers.
 This unified model alleviates the need for multiple models and improves model scalability.
 We then encode diverse conditions into the unified diffusion model for multi-modal multi-view scene generation.
 This helps to leverage complementary cues from multi-modal data for richer scene understanding to facilitate multi-modal multi-view urban scene generation in a unified framework.
-To evaluate the performance of our approach, we conduct extensive experiments on nuScenes~\cite{caesar2020nuscenes}, a challenging real-world autonomous driving dataset.
-Experimental results show that our approach achieves compelling video generation quality and controllability compared with the state-of-the-art methods, while supporting multi-modal data generation.
+Experimental results on real-world autonomous driving dataset demonstrate that our approach can generate multi-modal multi-view urban scene videos with high fidelity and controllability, surpassing state-of-the-art methods.
 In summary, our \emph{\textbf{contributions}} are: